IPL 2021, MI vs CSK preview: Head to head, key players and form guide as arch rivals lock horns

 Ask the big stars from either teams, and they will tell you this is the fixture that excites them the most often in the Indian Premier League.
 It is, after all, the battle of the two most successful sides in the tournament.
-Rohit Sharma’s elegance and Suryakumar Yadav’s flamboyance will be pitted against the experience of Faf du Plessis and grace of Ruturaj Gaikwad when heavyweights Mumbai Indians and Chennai Super Kings cross swords in the Indian Premier League in Delhi on Saturday.
+Rohit Sharma’s elegance and Suryakumar Yadav’s flamboyance will be pitted against the experience of Faf du Plessis and grace of Ruturaj Gaikwad when heavyweights Mumbai Indians and Chennai Super Kings cross swords in Delhi on Saturday.

 Also read: The grotesque spectacle of IPL matches in a Delhi devastated by Covid-19